We will be constantly updating this page with useful answers to common questions that members and clubs have:

 On the basis of the guidance from the Government, it is our interpretation of the advice that British Judo Affiliated Competitions and Events would fall into the category of ‘public gatherings’.
 Therefore, we strongly advise that Competitions should not run until further advice is released.
 This reflects our decision to cancel or postpone all events run and managed directly by British Judo for the same period.
 We will review this on an ongoing basis and continue to provide updates.

-It is unlikely that any events/competitions will take place until the end of the year and will be guided by Government guidelines – it is in our Phase 3 & 4 of return.
+It is unlikely that any events/competitions will take place until next year and will be guided by Government guidelines – it is in our Phases 4 & 5 of return.

 What will happen with my Coaching Qualification and Coaching Revalidations?

-For each member who has an expiry date for the above courses between now and the end of June, we will add a three-month extension onto your expiry date to allow you additional time to book onto a relevant course once they are running again.
+For each member who has an expiry date for the above courses between now and the end of June, we have added a three-month extension onto your expiry date to allow you additional time to book onto a relevant course once they are running again.

 If you have any questions about your Coaching award, please contact firstname.lastname@example.org